Fortune-Labs/resumate/README.md

 ## ResuMate

 I developed Resumate as a portfolio project for the foundations section at ALX Software Engineering.
 ResuMate is a web application designed to help individuals craft professional and visually appealing resumes with ease.
-With its user-friendly interface and comprehensive features, ResuMate enables users to showcase their skills, experiences, and achievements in a simply 1 page resume, increasing their chances of standing out among other candidates in the job market.

 Please note that this work is still in progress.